Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Discover the likely gender of a up to 100 Japanese first and last names written in Latin alphabet*
+*Infer the likely gender of up to 100 Japanese names in LATIN (Pinyin).*

 > Body parameter